awsdocs/amazon-rds-user-guide/doc_source/CHAP_GettingStarted.md

 # Getting Started with Amazon RDS<a name="CHAP_GettingStarted"></a>

-This section shows you how to create and connect to a DB instance using Amazon RDS\.
+This section shows you how to create and connect to a DB instance using Amazon Relational Database Service \(Amazon RDS\)\.
 You can create, or launch, a DB instance that uses MySQL, Oracle, PostgreSQL, Microsoft SQL Server, Amazon Aurora, or MariaDB\.

 **Important**
 You must complete the tasks in the [Setting Up for Amazon RDS](CHAP_SettingUp.md) section before you can create or connect to a DB instance\.